IOC Athlete Career Programme

 Prepare – Understand and commit to the career development process

 Implement – develop skills to fit with your plan and begin to ‘live’ your plan

-The IOC ACP has been expanding globally with the Outreach Programme.
-For National Olympic Committees that do not have an ACP in place, the IOC ACP has brought the Outreach Programme to over 30 countries, and is continuing to offer training sessions.
-The Programme provides a series of workshops designed for elite athletes to plan their transition to a successful life after sport through interactive presentations and small group exercises.
-If you are interested in bringing Outreach training to your country, contact your National Olympic Committee, or email email@example.com for more information.
+The Programme provides a series of workshops designed for elite athletes & Olympians to plan their transition to a successful life after sport through interactive presentations and small group exercises.
+Topics discussed range from career transition, to financial planning, to psychology of transition and other important topics that can assist athletes.
+If you are interested in bringing an Outreach Programme to your country, contact your National Olympic Committee, or email us through email@example.com for more information.